 - The shear stress of bamboo fiber is higher than wood, with an even wider span than wood.

 - Curving bamboo is possible without breaking or damage.

 - The high elasticity of bamboo makes it useful as a building material in areas of high risk of earthquakes.

-- Anisotropic property of bamboo, i.e., possesses cellulose fibre in the longitudinal direction making it strong and stiff while lignin in the transverse direction makes it soft and brittle.
+- The anisotropic property of bamboo, i.e., possesses cellulose fiber in the longitudinal direction making it strong and stiff while lignin in the transverse direction makes it soft and brittle.

 - The fire resistance of bamboo is good, can withstand a temperature of 400°C

 Besides the advantageous property of bamboo, bamboo is vulnerable to termites and fungal attacks.